 - 55 kilometres of safety line;

-- 250,000 m² are repainted
+- 250,000 square meters are repainted.

 A Guide to the Repainting Campaigns: